VictorAndres20/readme-notes/README.md

-# This is not a project, are my expirience notes
+# This is a repo where i put my expiriences notes with some technologies

-### With this repo, i want to share all my notes that i write when i code.
+### With this repo, i want to share all my notes that i take when i code.

 ### You can find some notes for:
 - Linux